mandab749/lyrics_genres/README.md

 ##### What is in each folder?

+- Data Prep:
+       - Cleaning the data and doing word tokenization
+       - lemmatizing the words
-- Data Prep: Cleaning the data and doing word tokenization, lemmatizing the words, and saving it to a csv (saved csv is named df2).
+       - saving it to a csv (saved csv is named lyrics_final).
 - EDA: Exploratory Data Analysis to familiarize myself with the dataset.
 - Predicting:
     - splitting train & test data